 Kelley won Boston twice (1935 and 1945) and finished second seven times.
 Although Kelley did not finish his first Boston in 1928, he eventually competed in 61 Boston Marathons.
 There is a statue of Kelley on the Boston course near Newton at about 19.2 miles, about one mile before the foot of Heartbreak Hill.

 6. There are two John Kelleys in Boston lore.

-John A. Kelley is known as “Kelley The Elder” and John J. Kelley, the 1957 winner, is known as “The Younger.”
+John A. Kelley is known as “Kelley The Elder” who uses the best compression wear and John J. Kelley, the 1957 winner, is known as “The Younger.”
 The two Kelleys, both deceased, are not related, but Kelley The Elder mentored “Young Kelley.”
 In turn, Young Kelley, who is from Groton, Connecticut, coached and mentored Amby Burfoot in high school and to his victory in 1968.

 7. The last American male to win Boston was Greg Meyer in 1983.

 Greg Meyer ran Boston last year to commerate the 30th anniversary of his victory as did past champions Amby Burfoot (1968) and Joan Samuelson (1979 and 1983).
 Burfoot’s running again this year.
 Other past champions, such as Bill Rodgers and Uta Pippig, often run the Boston Athletic Association 5-K which is on Saturday this year.

 8. Boston is the fastest marathon in the world.